tiy-atx-ui-aug2015/group-project/README.md

 ### Requirements

 * Everyone
-	1. ** Everyone must a contributor on the repo **
+	1. ** Everyone must a contributor on the repo with at least 5 commits **
 	2. Use branching and merging to accomplish requirement i.
 	3. App must have login
-	4. Multi device friendly
+	4. Multi device friendly (responsive)
 	5. Wireframing/planning strategy and data models
 	6. ** Your app must be submitted by 1am Monday morning ** so that you are ready to present by 9am Monday.
 * Design